-- 1) Registration: National Tournament registration is available online beginning March 1.
+- Registration: National Tournament registration is available online beginning March 1.
 Although the entire registration process does not have to be completed in one sitting, coaches must complete the online process (including printing out ALL designated paperwork to collect/upload required signatures) and mail ALL appropriate fees to the national office before the entry is considered official. - 2) Community Standards: Prior to registering online for the National Tournament, all coaches are required to confirm the following statement: "I certify that we, the coach(es), student(s), administrator(s) directly affiliated with our NSDA chapter, have agreed that the student performance(s) reflect(s) our school standards in terms of subject matter, language, and use of gesture." - 3) Supervision: To compete in the National Tournament, each student must be supervised by an adult approved by the principal.
 The adult supervisor must be the student's coach, a school district faculty member or administrator, or the child's own parent(s).
-The supervising adult must stay at the same lodging with student(s) under their supervision.
-Students without an accredited supervisor staying in the same lodging will not be permitted to participate in the tournament.
 Coaches from other school districts may not be the adult supervisor without prior written permission of both school district superintendents submitted to the NSDA before the entry will be accepted. - 4) Fees: Payment must accompany your registration materials.
+The entry fee in main events has been lowered to \$75 per student for this online competition year.
 See below: